 Hollywood’s greatest drama took place over two decades in a fight that featured movie barons, President Franklin Roosevelt, Walt Disney, Charlie Chaplin, and the United States Supreme Court.

-In the end, the court ruled in U.S. vs. Paramount on May 4, 1948, in a devastating blow to five major studios and three smaller ones.
-The case had roots back to 1921, when concerns arose about the studios and the Sherman Anti-Trust Act.
+In the end, the Court ruled in United States v.
+Paramount on May 4, 1948, finding that the studios had violated anti-trust laws, in a devastating blow to five major studios and three smaller ones.
+The case had roots dating back to 1921, when concerns first arose about the studios and the Sherman Anti-Trust Act.

 The system of “vertical integration” was expensive to maintain, but it was lucrative when the movie business was booming.

-Independent movie makers and theater owners started legal action decades before the 1948 Supreme Court ruling.
+Independent movie makers and theater owners started taking legal action decades before the 1948 Supreme Court ruling.

 The website Hollywood Renegades Archive has a detailed history of the 27-year fight that pitted movie titans like Adolph Zukor and Jesse Laskey against the Justice Department in the 1920s.